prnvtripathi/prnvtripathi/README.md

 <hr />

 Hey folks, glad to see you here.
-Basically I'm a sophomore, pursuing BTech in CSE with AI.
+Basically I'm a student, pursuing BTech in CSE with AI.
 I'm currently sharpeing my skills in various fields including Web Development, Open Source Contributions, and DevOps as well. :octocat:

 - 🧑🏻 I like sharing my journey, growing and learning in community.
 - 📑 You can read some of my blogs [here](https://prnvtripathi.hashnode.dev).